Your DCAA auditor wants indirect cost pools, and QuickBooks only knows debits and credits

 Exactly what you get

 You get the compliance and analysis layer off-the-shelf accounting can't produce, DCAA-compliant cost pools and allocation, real job-costing, and automated multi-entity consolidation, built on top of QuickBooks or Xero so the proven ledger stays underneath.
 Audit trails are defensible, and reporting matches your contracts and regulators.
-It connects to your ERP (Enterprise Resource Planning), project management software, and business intelligence dashboards so cost data flows from where work happens to where it's reported.
+It connects to your ERP (Enterprise Resource Planning), project management software, and business intelligence (BI) dashboards so cost data flows from where work happens to where it's reported.

 How to choose a developer in Baltimore